bourbonfgiles/dotfiles/readme.md

 # dotfiles

-Personal repo for setting up Linux or Mac to be a relatively reproduceable environment for DevOps tooling utilising a shell script and nixpgkgs.
+Personal repo for setting up Linux or Mac to be a relatively reproducible environment for DevOps tooling utilising a shell script and nixpkgs.

 ```
-Structure:
     .config  - Modern .config files for neovim, nixpgkgs, Starship and NuShell
       nushell - NuShell configuration
         config.nu - NuShell config